-These next few months are the time to really be on your mowing game—they’re not the time for lawn mower downtime or inefficiency.
+These upcoming months are the time to really be on your mowing game—they’re not the time for lawn mower downtime or inefficiency.
 Even if you’re well into the season, key maintenance practices can keep your mower and business running smoothly.

 These maintenance tips are sure to help make sure your mower is a well-oiled machine.
 Whether you’re just ramping up, have a rainy day or aren’t quite full steam yet because of COVID-19, here are some things you can do to invest in your equipment.